authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 ### General Protections

-The following protections have been taken into account:
+The following protections have been considered:

 - There are several safeguards to ensure this Authorization Flow cannot operate accidentally.
 It must be explicitly
   configured: